decompositional-semantics-initiative/DNC/README.md

 ## Bibligoraphy

-If you make use of our dataset or the models released here, please cite us using the following citation:
+If you make use of our dataset or the models released here, please cite us using the following citations:

 ```
 @inproceedings{poliak2018emnlp-DNC,